- Important Dates of JEE ADVANCED 2019

 · Equation of a circle in various forms, equations of tangent, normal and chord.

 · Parametric equations of a circle, an intersection of a circle with a straight line or a circle, an equation of a circle through the points of intersection of two circles and those of a circle and a straight line.

 · Equations of a parabola, ellipse and hyperbola in standard form, their foci, directrices and eccentricity, parametric equations, equations of tangent and normal.

 · Locus problems.

-    · Three dimensions: Direction cosines and direction ratios, equation of a straight line in space, equation of a plane, distance of a point from a plane.
+· Three dimensions: Direction cosines and direction ratios, an equation of a straight line in space, the equation of a plane, a distance of a point from a plane.

 |Differential Calculus||· Real valued functions of a real variable, into, onto and one-to-one functions, sum, difference, product and quotient of two functions, composite functions, absolute value, polynomial, rational, trigonometric, exponential and logarithmic functions.|

 · Limit and continuity of a function, limit and continuity of the sum, difference, product and quotient of two functions, L’Hospital rule of evaluation of limits of functions.

 · Even and odd functions, an inverse of a function, continuity of composite functions, intermediate value property of continuous functions.